aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ## Introduction

-The service Certificate Manager from Amazon Web Services (AWS) is a very useful service to manage certificates without any concern about expirated date or maintenance.
+The service Certificate Manager from Amazon Web Services (AWS) is a very useful service to manage certificates without any concern about  maintenance for example certification expiration date.
 You can setup a certificate in few minutes and use it on AWS Resource, for example a EC2 through a Load Balance.
 The benefits are reducing setup time, low certificate costs, remove any maintanence responsability and an excelent certificate quality (you can check using [Qualys SSL Labs](https://www.ssllabs.com/)).
 This article show step-by-step everything you need to know for configure HTTPS on a EC2 running Windows Server 2016 using a SSL certificate from AWS Certificate Manager.